 A volcanic island, this is the most serene of the Canary Islands.
 Though it is not a popular tourist destination, it is a place to find peace and reconnect with nature.
 Interestingly, it is one of those places where you won’t find any asphalted road!

-Just like the Canary Islands, the Balearic Islands is a collection of several islands, with Mallorca, Menorca, Ibiza and Formentera being the main individual islands.
+Just like the Canary Islands, the Balearic Islands is a collection of several islands, with Mallorca, Menorca, Ibiza, and Formentera being the main individual islands.
 These individual islands are unique and have distinctive features you’ll enjoy as you visit Spain.

 A special Mediterranean holiday spot, Mallorca is an awesome tourist centre, with unique attractions and entertainment landscapes.
 To the north of this island is the imposing mountain range which covers the western shore of the island.
 With many hiking trails on this island, hikers always visit Mallorca for a great holiday experience.

-In terms of size, it is ranked second among the Balearic island.
+In terms of size, it is ranked second among the Balearic islands.
 Tourists from all around the world troop in numbers to visit Menorca because of the many superb features and natural elements.
 Rural, this island has two principal towns, namely Mao and Ciutadella, which are notably small.
-There are lots of rolling fields, humpy hills and rolling ravines in Menorca, together with prehistoric monuments which show how rich their culture has been from the past.
+There are lots of rolling fields, humpy hills, and rolling ravines in Menorca, together with prehistoric monuments which show how rich their culture has been from the past.

 Called Eivissa in Catalan, Ibiza is famous for its beautiful cove beaches and thick pine forests.
-I well know it for its clubbing activities, with lots of famous DJs around the globe trooping in, especially during summer.
+I know it for its clubbing activities, with lots of famous DJs around the globe trooping in, especially during summer.
 They line the whole shoreline with dozens of adorable cove beaches where you’ll get a better view of the sea and feel the refreshing cool breeze.

 With a population less than 10,000, this island is the smallest of the Balearic Islands.
-Don’t be deceived by the size though, here you will find wild rosemary plants cover almost every part of this beautiful island.
+Don’t be deceived by the size though, here you will find wild rosemary plants covering almost every part of this beautiful island.
 With lots of white, long, and least crowded beaches, Formentera has something special for every tourist visiting the island.
 Since it is less crowded, tourist prefers this island when searching for solitude.

 Priding itself as Spain’s golden coast, Costa Dorada is an aesthetically pleasing tourist spot in Catalonia.
 The waters are shallow and sparkling, with golden sandy beaches adorning it.

 You will discover ancient towns and villages scattered around this coast, with castles and fortresses built many centuries ago.
-This makes Costa Dorada interesting and with lots of historic monuments and attractions, especially if you yearn to know more about the history of Spain and its islands.
+This makes Costa Dorada interesting with lots of historic monuments and attractions, especially if you yearn to know more about the history of Spain and its islands.

-There are several beach resorts here, the famous ones are Salou, La Pineda and Cambrils.
+There are several beach resorts here, the famous ones are Salou, La Pineda, and Cambrils.
 Each of these resorts will make your all-inclusive Spanish holidays a memorable one.

 Costa del Sol

 The climate here is very awesome, with over 300 days of sunshine in a year!
-The sun coast also boasts of blue flag beaches, a relaxed atmosphere, vibrant nightlife, sumptuous meals, and classic beaches too.
+The Sun Coast also boasts of blue flag beaches, a relaxed atmosphere, vibrant nightlife, sumptuous meals, and classic beaches too.
 No wonder it is one of the most famous European spots for tourists.